-Turn your scrap fabric into a beautiful rag wreath!
-This same rag wreath technique works to create wreaths for any time of the year!
+Turn your scrap fabric into a beautiful rag wreath.
+This same technique can be used to create wreaths for any time of the year.

 I love making wreaths!
 They’re so much fun because they offer a wide range of possibilities.
 You can work with burlap, yarn, leaves, coffee filters (it’s true!), and more to create a beautiful personalized piece of decor you can’t wait to display year after year.